cosmicjs/gatsby-source-cosmicjs/README.md

-# Gatsby Source for Cosmic JS
+# Gatsby Source for Cosmic

-Source plugin for fetching data into [Gatsby](https://www.gatsbyjs.org) from [Cosmic JS](https://cosmicjs.com).
-Cosmic JS offers a [Headless CMS](https://cosmicjs.com/headless-cms) for your Gatsby website.
+Source plugin for fetching data into [Gatsby](https://www.gatsbyjs.org) from [Cosmic](https://cosmicjs.com).
+Cosmic offers a [Headless CMS](https://cosmicjs.com/headless-cms) for your Gatsby website.

 ## Install